-LED spotlight bulbs come with different beam angles which determine how wide or narrow the beam of light is.
+LED spotlight bulbs come with different beam angles, which determine how wide or narrow the beam of light is.
 The narrower the angle, the more concentrated the light on a smaller area.
-A wider beam doesn't mean more light, it just means the same amount of light is spread further.
+A GU10 wider beam spotlight doesn't mean more light - it just means the same amount of light is spread further.

 If you want to highlight a certain feature in the room, such as artwork, then a bulb with a narrow beam angle of around 20°- 40° would be ideal.
-Bulbs with wider beam angles are better suited for general lighting or for lighting workspaces.
+Bulbs with a wider beam angle are better suited for general lighting or for lighting workspaces.

-Colour temperature is possibly one of the most important features to consider when choosing bulbs.
-Colour temperature can completely transform the ambiance of a room with a look and feel of 'warm' or 'cool' lighting.
+When installing spotlights or LED Downlights colour temperature of the lights is possibly one of the most important features to consider when choosing bulbs.
+Colour temperature can completely transform the ambience of a room with a look and feel of 'warm' or 'cool' lighting.

-A warm white bulb gives a softer light, which is best suited in relaxing areas such as the living room or bedroom.
-A cool white bulb is more intense and gives a more blue tone which works best in kitchens and bathrooms.
+A warm white bulb gives a softer light, which is best suited for relaxing areas, such as the living room or bedroom.
+A cool white bulb is more intense and gives a more bluish tone, which works best in kitchens and bathrooms.

-To determine the brightness of LEDs, you need to consider the Lumens which is the measurement of total light output.
+To determine the brightness of LED lights, you need to consider the lumens, which is the measurement of total light output.
 The general rule is, the higher the lumens, the brighter the light.
 An LED of around 800-850 lm will give the same light output as a 60W standard bulb.

 Why Choose LED Spotlights?

-The advanced technology of LED spotlight bulbs means they are able to remove heat through heat sinks which helps prolong the life expectancy way beyond that of any other lightbulb.
+The advanced technology of LED spotlight bulbs means they are able to remove heat through heat sinks, which helps prolong the life expectancy way beyond that of any other light bulbs.
 The Average Rated Lifetime Hours (ARL) of LEDs is approximately 50,000 hours compared to just 750 -2000 hours of incandescent bulbs.

-LED spotlight bulbs don't burn out, instead they slowly depreciate in lumens (brightness) over time.
-They won't 'blow' but will just get dimmer, but so slowly that you'll barely notice until it reaches a certain point, which could be in a couple of decades!
+It's also worth knowing that they don't burn out, but instead, they slowly depreciate in lumens (brightness) over time.
+They won't 'blow' but will just get dimmer, and it will happen so slowly that you'll barely notice until it reaches a certain point, which could be in a couple of decades!